PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 * Long Range ~433MHz: ImmersionRC EzUHF set with a compatible remote (e.g. Taranis)

-### Receivers
+## Compatible Receivers {#compatible_receivers}

-Different receivers connect to the flight controller using different protocols/connectors.
+In addition to the transmitter/receiver pairs being compatible, the receiver must also be compatible with PX4 and the flight controller hardware.

-Pixhawk supports many different radio receiver models. *PX4* and *Pixhawk* have been validated with:
+*PX4* and *Pixhawk* have been validated with:

 - All Spektrum DSM RC receivers
 - All Futaba S.BUS and S.BUS2 RC receivers